 As a final stopgap, use a privacy tool like MacScan to sweep your system for any lingering tracking information (as well as malicious spyware and trojans).

-The risk: Local Shared Objects are small text files saved by Adobe Flash that function much like cookies and often evade other privacy controls.
+Local Shared Objects are small text files saved by Adobe Flash that function much like cookies and often evade other privacy controls.
 These are extremely common on major Websites and frequently used for tracking.

 How to protect yourself: Visit the Adobe Flash online settings manager to restrict how Flash stores LSOs.
 In the Global Storage Settings panel on that page, deselect the Allow Third-Party Flash Content To Store Data On Your Computer (that will get rid of tracking).
 Setting the allowed storage space to 0 will let you manually approve any requests for a new LSO.